codiac-io/codiac-docs/docs/api-base/getting-started/index.md

     [Creating a new repo](https://support.atlassian.com/bitbucket-cloud/docs/create-a-git-repository/)

+    ---
+    Important:
+    ---
+    Be sure to copy the clone URL because you'll need it in the next step.
+    ***

 1. ## Create your Codiac API project

-    1. Open a command line and navigate to the folder you like to use for development projects
+    1. Open a command line and navigate to the ***PARENT*** folder you like to use for development projects

         ```
         cd ~/dev